 Sources

-All content in WotC sourcebooks released after the 2024 PHB are allowed.
-The Artificer and its subclasses from Tasha's Cauldron of Everything is also allowed.
+All content in WotC sourcebooks released after the 2024 PHB is allowed.

-If there are character options, such as subclasses, spells, or feats from another publication, talk to the DM and we will discuss it on a case-to-case basis.
-Any content reprinted in the 2024 PHB (base classes, subclasses, feats, or spells) or afterwards is not likely to be approved.
+If you are interested in a character option from a previous publication, such as a subclass or a feat, talk to the DM and we will discuss it on a case-to-case basis.
+Content reprinted in the 5e24 (base classes, subclasses, feats, or spells) or afterwards are highly unlikely to be approved in their 5e14 form.

 If a piece of content becomes approved, it will be updated to the current standards of the game (the DM will ask for and consider your input when doing this), and the canonical version will be published on the wiki.
 Check the various homebrew sections to see what has already been updated.